 Increased Inventory Visibility

-An effective warehouse management system will enhance inventory visibility and allow an operation to approximate supply and prevent backorders, ultimately meeting customer expectations.
+An effective warehouse management system will enhance inventory visibility and allow an operator to approximate supply and prevent backorders, ultimately meeting customer expectations.

-Having access to automation, scanning and other tracking strategies increases transparency of the location, reducing the possibility of an inventory becoming misplaced or forgotten in the warehouse.
+Having access to automation, scanning, and other tracking strategies increases the transparency of the location, reducing the possibility of an inventory becoming misplaced or forgotten in the warehouse.

-Using a warehouse management software can help you assign tasks to the most suitable team member, reviewing skill levels, equipment and tasks available within the warehouse.
+Using warehouse management software can help you assign tasks to the most suitable team member, reviewing skill levels, equipment, and tasks available within the warehouse.

-Optimising travel time in the warehouse can result in enhanced labour usage.
+Optimizing travel time in the warehouse can result in enhanced labor usage.

-This is because a warehouse management system can identify the best suited labourer to carry out specific tasks, assigning jobs and designing schedules.
+This is because a warehouse management system can identify the best-suited laborer to carry out specific tasks, assign jobs, and design schedules.

-In doing so, this saves team members time, speeds up the recording procedure and increases pick accuracy.
+This saves team members time, speeds up the recording procedure, and increases pick accuracy.

 Improved Customer Service